-- add a descriptive title (e.g. "updated tests for XXX") - include any relevant comments about your submission in the main body of the pull request text, above the checklist - make sure to include any relevant issue numbers in the comments (e.g. "fixes issue #532")
+- add a descriptive title ("updated tests for XXX") - put the issue number in the comment ("fixes issue #532")

 then click "Create pull request."

 (This creates a new issue where we can all discuss your proposed changes; the khmer team will be automatically notified and you will receive e-mail notifications as we add comments.
 See GitHub flow for more info.)